software-tools-books/js4ds/_en/promises.md

 ```
 ## `async` and `await` {#s:promises-async-await}

-- review: work with the output of a promise with `.then`
+-   Review: work with the output of a promise with `.then`
-- output of `.then` is another promise
+-   Output of `.then` is another promise
-- so we can end up with long chains
+-   So we can end up with long chains
-- we can use `async` and `await` to avoid this problem
+-   We can use `async` and `await` to avoid this problem
-- we can write asynchronous functions very similarly to the synchronous ones that we're used to
+-   We can write asynchronous functions very similarly to the synchronous ones that we're used to
-- e.g. for the `statPair` function that we wrote earlier
+    -   E.g., for the `statPair` function that we wrote earlier

 ```js
 const fs = require('fs-extra')